-LEGO Announces Braille Bricks Coming in 2020
+LEGO Announces Braille Bricks Coming In 2020

 — The LEGO Foundation (@LEGOfoundation) April 24, 2019

 LEGO Group Senior Art Director, Morten Bonde, who is losing his sight slowly from a genetic disorder, worked as a consultant on the project.
-Morten said the reactions from children and teachers was inspirational to him.
+Morten said the reactions from children and teachers were inspirational to him.

 “I am moved to see the impact this product has on developing blind and visually impaired children’s academic confidence and curiosity already in its infant days.”